Project of Metaeconomics

 -

-DIT is about pragmatism --- what works for real people --- and ethics is key.
+DIT is about pragmatism --- what works for real people, based in sufficient reason built on a foundation of facts (scientific-method sourced) & ethics --- and ethics are key.

 References